MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams.md

 > * Only the desktop versions of Microsoft&nbsp;Edge and Google Chrome are supported.
 > * Use of Freemium or guest accounts is not supported.

-The following image displays the Share-to-Teams pop-up experience:
+The following image displays the Share-to-Teams preview experience:

 :::image type="content" source="~/assets/images/share-to-teams-popup.png" alt-text="Share-to-Teams popup" border="true":::